Joseph Fouché

-Joseph Fouché, 1st Duc d'Otrante, 1st Comte Fouché (/fr/; 21 May 1759 – 26 December 1820) was a French statesman, revolutionary, and Minister of Police under First Consul Napoleon Bonaparte, who later became a subordinate of Emperor Napoleon.
-He was particularly known for the ferocity with which he suppressed the Lyon insurrection during the Revolution in 1793 and for being a highly competent minister of police under the Directory, the Consulate, and the Empire.
+Joseph Fouché, 1st Duke d'Otrante, 1st Count Fouché (/fr/; 21 May 1759 – 26 December 1820) was a French statesman, revolutionary, and Minister of Police under First Consul Napoleon Bonaparte.
+Fouché later became a subordinate of Emperor Napoleon.
+He was particularly known for the ferocity with which he suppressed the Lyon insurrection during the Revolution in 1793.
+But he also was a highly competent minister of police under the Directory, the Consulate, and the Empire.
 In 1815, he served as President of the Executive Commission, which was the provisional government of France installed after the abdication of Napoleon.
 In English texts, his title is often translated as Duke of Otranto.

 Youth

 Fouché was born in Le Pellerin, a small village near Nantes.
 His mother was Marie Françoise Croizet (1720–1793), and his father was Julien Joseph Fouché (1719–1771).
 He was educated at the college of the Oratorians at Nantes, and showed aptitude for literary and scientific studies.
 Wanting to become a teacher, he was sent to an institution kept by brethren of the same order in Paris.
 There he made rapid progress, and was soon appointed to tutorial duties at the colleges of Niort, Saumur, Vendôme, Juilly and Arras.
 There he was initiated into Freemasonry at "Sophie Madeleine" lodge in 1788.
 At Arras he had had some encounters with Maximilien Robespierre (and his sister Charlotte) both before the revolution and in the early days of the French Revolution (1789).

 In October 1790, he was transferred by the Oratorians to their college at Nantes, in an attempt to control his advocacy of revolutionary principles – however, Fouché became even more of a democrat.
 His talents and anti-clericalism brought him into favour with the population of Nantes, especially after he became a leading member of the local Jacobin Club.
 When the college of the Oratorians was dissolved in May 1792, Fouché left the Oratorians, having never taken any major vows.